tannewt/wa-law.org/bill/2021-22/sjr/8202/README.md

 # SJR 8202 - Governor term limit
-*Status: First reading, referred to State Government & Elections.* | [leg.wa.gov summary](https://app.leg.wa.gov/billsummary?BillNumber=8202&Year=2021)
+*Status: By resolution, reintroduced and retained in present status.* | [leg.wa.gov summary](https://app.leg.wa.gov/billsummary?BillNumber=8202&Year=2021)

 Amending the Constitution to create a term limit for the office of governor.